splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 # Setup

-* Create a directory on the server for configuration this should be available to all administrators for example ``/opt/scs/``
+* Create a directory on the server for configuration.
+This should be available to all administrators, for example:
+``/opt/scs/``
-* Create a docker-compose.yml file based on the following template
+* Create a docker-compose.yml file and place it in the directory created above based on the following template:

 ```yaml
 version: "3.7"